Shnatsel/cjdns-ubuntu-pubkey/README.md

-Public key for cjdns Ubuntu repository
+How to install cjdns from my repository
 ===================

+I maintain a cjdns repository for Ubuntu and its derivatives (elementary OS, Mint, etc).
+It is updated every day with the latest snapshot of [cjdns git master](https://github.com/cjdelisle/cjdns).
+The server is kindly provided by [elementary OS](http://elementaryos.org/) Web Team.

-To add the Ubuntu repository to your system, open a terminal, enter a root shell by running ```sudo -s``` and execute the following commands:
+**To add the repository to your system,** open a terminal, enter a root shell by running ```sudo -s``` and execute the following commands:
 ```
 source /etc/upstream-release/lsb-release 2>/dev/null || source /etc/lsb-release